ravrranj/LeetCode-DSA-Practice/DSA HashMap/README.md

 This method ensures a clean, efficient intersection computation with minimal space usage while maintaining duplicates correctly.
 HashMap allows constant-time lookups, making it ideal for handling large arrays where direct comparison would be inefficient.

+## 347. Top K Frequent Elements
+Given an integer array nums and an integer k, return the k most frequent elements.
+You may return the answer in any order.

+Step 1: Count Frequencies
+First, I use a HashMap<Integer, Integer> to count how many times each number appears in the array.

+Step 2: Bucket the Numbers by Frequency
+I create a bucket array List<Integer>[], where the index represents the frequency.
+So for example, if the number 3 appears 2 times, I’ll put it in bucket[2].

+Step 3: Collect Top K Elements
+I start from the end of the bucket (which holds the numbers with the highest frequency) and gather numbers until I have exactly k of them.

+⏱️ Time Complexity:

+Building frequency map: O(n)

+Filling buckets: O(n)

+Collecting top k: O(n)

+Total = O(n)

+📦 Space Complexity:

+HashMap → O(n)

+Bucket array → O(n)

+🎯 Why this approach?
+This approach avoids using a PriorityQueue (heap), so it’s more efficient when there are lots of duplicate elements.
+It’s also cleaner and avoids extra sorting.